 Initially, my first goal was simple: we had an intern joining our team and who was about to work on Django Framework, I didn’t know it and I wanted to know the basics.
 Additionally, some other goals were simply to have fun, contribute something valuable to the community.

-... ➦Connecting Meross MSG100 to TUBAUTO ProCom 7-3 Garage Door: A Quick Guide
+... β¦Connecting Meross MSG100 to TUBAUTO ProCom 7-3 Garage Door: A Quick Guide

 Modernizing your garage door to be smart-enabled can greatly enhance convenience and security.
 The Meross MSG100 Smart Wi-Fi Garage Door Opener offers an easy solution to connect your garage door to your home network, allowing you to control it remotely through the Meross application.
 If you have a TUBAUTO ProCom 7-3 garage door opener, integrating it with the Meross MSG100 is straightforward with the right guidance.

-... ➦In the ever-evolving landscape of software development, GitOps has emerged as a powerful paradigm, initially associated with cloud-native applications.
+In the ever-evolving landscape of software development, GitOps has emerged as a powerful paradigm, initially associated with cloud-native applications.
 However, its significance personally extends beyond the realms of modern, containerized environments.
 GitOps has proven to be a valuable concept for legacy (or “more traditional”) applications too, providing a bridge that captures technical expertise and establishes deterministic operations resulting in a better quality of service.

 GitOps is fundamentally rooted in the principles of declarative infrastructure and version control.
 At its core, it leverages Git repositories as the single source of truth for both application code and infrastructure configurations.
 Changes to the system are managed through pull requests, allowing for collaboration, versioning, and a clear audit trail.

-... ➦Incident clustering, also known as event clustering or anomaly clustering, is a technique used in data analysis and machine learning to group similar incidents or events together based on their characteristics or patterns.
+Incident clustering, also known as event clustering or anomaly clustering, is a technique used in data analysis and machine learning to group similar incidents or events together based on their characteristics or patterns.

-to both do machine learning and visualize results in an easy way.
+In order to deep dive into this, we used sklearn and matplotlib to both do machine learning and visualize results in an easy way.

 In few words: